 Villa Skevik is situated in the heart of a forest.
 This charming family home is on the outskirts of Stockholm’s archipelago, inspired by the surrounding tall pine trees and a picturesque view of the sea.
 From the outside, it appears uniform and relatively closed, while the interior feels inviting.
 Offering a wonderful view of the garden and surrounding nature with plenty of natural light.

 Area 186,3 M² (BOA) + 125 M² (BYA)

 Team CAROLINA WIKSTRÖM, ANA GARCIA-AVELLO MENDEZ, KONDYLIA SEFERLI-FRANTZI

-The villa's exterior and interior appearance are shaped by the natural surroundings, while the villa's placement is carefully considered within the landscape.
+The villa's exterior and interior appearance are shaped by its natural surroundings, while its placement within the landscape is carefully considered.
 Besides the main villa, the project includes a studio, an auxiliary house, and a garage.
 All placements are considered in harmony with the existing environment.

 A continuous pattern of Fir tree panels decorates the facade, allowing openings for windows and doors to follow the rhythm.

-The greenery of the outside is woven into the interior of the villa through the double height orangery.
+The greenery of the outside is woven into the interior of the villa through the double-height orangery.
 The wood cladding of the façade is reflected in the custom-built furnishing of the interior.
-Further blurring the inside and outside.
+Further blurring the lines between inside and outside.